janegca/fem-jr-price-comp/README.md

 1. how to handle discount pricing?
    - JS to modify cost if yearly billing selected
    - JS to update the `views` and `price` when the slider is moved
-   - JS to add/remove the `visually-hidden` class on the span holding the word _discount_
 1. how to create the slider?
    - put together using ideas from tutorials and examples (see References)
      - gc-Slider class, JS used to update gradient colour of rail